 Eye Contact

-Eye contact is very important during interviews.
-Lack of eye contact can portray lack of confidence or interpersonal skills.
-Make strong eye contact when listening, responding, and asking questions.
-Eye contact is usually broken when concentrating on what you want to say or reflecting on what has been asked.
+Maintain open and direct eye contact when listening, asking, and responding to questions.
+Eye contact is easily broken when concentrating on what you want to say or reflecting on what has been asked.
 During a virtual interview, keep your camera at eye-level and look at the camera as often as possible, not at the screen.
 This better simulates in-person eye contact.

 Facial Expressions

 Be conscious of your facial expressions.
-They can convey sincerity, interest, boredom, nerves, passion, etc. When actively listening, provide minimal encouragers to acknowledge that you are listening and engaged in the conversation.
+They can convey sincerity and interest and can add to or detract from your words.
+When actively listening, provide minimal encouragers to acknowledge that you are listening and engaged in the conversation.
 Don’t be afraid to smile!

 Voice Tone

 Your tone of voice should be confident, warm, and relaxed.
 Make sure to speak at a good volume and clearly articulate your words so that your interviewer(s) understand everything you are saying.
-Make sure not to speak too fast, as this can be habit when we are nervous.
+Pay attention to the pace of your speech ensuring it is not too fast for your listener.

 Timing